This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure performed by a person who is not a trained healthcare worker.
-An adult may need CPR because his heart stopped beating or he stopped breathing.
+An adult may need CPR because his or her heart stopped beating or he or she stopped breathing.
 This may be due to an accident, injury, or medical condition, such as a heart attack or stroke.
 CPR may combine chest compressions with rescue breathing or may be done only with chest compressions.
-A chest compression is when you put pressure on and off the person's chest.
-Rescue breathing means you give breaths to the person through his mouth.
+A chest compression means you put pressure on and off the person's chest.
+Rescue breathing means you give breaths to the person through his or her mouth.

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn the person onto his back while you support his head and neck.
-Keep the person's body straight as you turn him onto his back.
+- Kneel beside him or her.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the person onto his or her back while you support his or her head and neck.
+Keep the person's body straight as you turn him or her.

 - Begin CPR if the person is not breathing or is only gasping.
-Continue CPR until the person responds, caregivers arrive, or an automated external defibrillator (AED) becomes available.
-An AED is a device that gives a person's heart a shock if it is needed.
-AEDs are often kept in public areas and are usually mounted to a wall.
+Continue CPR until the person responds, help arrives, or an automated external defibrillator (AED) becomes available.

 - Lock your elbows with your arms straight.
 Your shoulders should be directly over the center of the person's chest.
 Look down at your hands.

 - Press straight down on the sternum at least 2 inches (5 centimeters).
 Do not push your hands forward when you press down.
 Go only up and down.
 The compressions should be constant and equal.
 This means that it should take the same amount of time to press down as it does to go back up.
 Allow the chest to relax completely between compressions.
 This allows blood to come back into the heart before you compress again.
 Leave your hands on the person's chest in the correct hand position between compressions.